 …

 A report message primarily serves to provide ranging results obtained during the ranging phase.
 Additionally, report messages may be used to serve other purposes.
 For example, if poll message from the initiator includes a request to suggest short-term operating parameters, then the report message transmitted by the responder shall include suggested short-term operating parameters.
 The initiator may make use of these suggested short-term operating parameters to determine updated short-term operating parameters to be used in the next ranging round.
-If the NB PHY configuration is indicated in the poll message, the report message is transmitted using the NB PHY configuration indicated in the poll message.
-Otherwise, the report message is transmitted using the long-term NB PHY configuration.
+If the Management PHY configuration is indicated in the poll message, the report message is transmitted using the Management PHY configuration indicated in the poll message.
+Otherwise, the report message is transmitted using the long-term Management PHY configuration.

 …

 10.35.9 Control messages for MMS operation